 Broadway: Hands on a Hardbody, the Tony Award-winning Best Musical Memphis, Leap of Faith, The Addams Family, Next to Normal, All Shook Up, Guys and Dolls.
 Director/choreographer: Flashdance.
 Off-Broadway: Saved, The Capeman, Romeo and Juliet (Public); A Tree Grows in Brooklyn, Kismet (Encores!), Salome (NYC Opera).
 Regional: White Noise (director/choreographer); The Wiz, Zhivago (La Jolla); Mambo Kings; The Marriage of Figaro (L.A.
 Opera); Chita and All That Jazz.
 International: Disney’s Tarzan; West Side Story; The Sound of Music (Stratford); Peggy Sue Got Married (West End); Kiss Me, Kate (Japan).
 TV: Judging/choreographing on “So You Think You Can Dance: Canada,” “Broadway: The American Musical” (PBS).

-Music Direction, Vocal/Dance Arrangements, Incidental Music
+Music Supervision, Vocal/Dance Arrangements and Incidental Music

 Thirty-eight years of Broadway music directing/arranging, from The Act to Jersey Boys.
 Projects in development: Super Fly and Yoshimi Battles the Pink Robots.
 Composer: Superdimensional Microbabes (anime-based chamber musical); Fourtune (Off-Broadway); The Silver Swan (National Endowment for the Arts Fellowship); three theatrical CDs (The Missing Peace, Early One Morning, Songs I Won’t Be Singing); two Harvard Hasty Pudding shows; a gospel-based Requiem; and single songs for church, choir, cabaret and “Saturday Night Live.”
 Education: Harvard (philosophy), Westminster (choral conducting).
 Now Californian.
 Thanks and love to Alexandra.